Adult and Career Education (B.S.)

-The online ACE (Adult Career Education) Bachelor Degree Program is designed to address the needs of working adults, or adults seeking employment, who want to complete college degrees in a customized area of study.
-Students completing this program will earn a Baccalaureate Degree in Adult Career Education (ACE).
+The online ACE (Adult and Career Education) Bachelor Degree Program is designed to address the needs of working adults, or adults seeking employment, who want to complete college degrees in a customized area of study.
+The ACE Program is ideal for working adults who require flexibility and are interested in obtaining or advancing to a supervisory or leadership position.
+Students completing this program will earn a Baccalaureate Degree in Adult and Career Education (ACE).

 - Core coursework in the online ACE Degree-Completion Program focuses on skills that are in high demand by today's employers—skills such as creative problem solving, critical thinking, team building, communication technology, and work-life integration.
 Beyond the core classes, students work with an advisor to customize a specialization to meet their career and personal goals.